noahsb96/TT-Stats/README.md

-# TT-Stats
+# Table Tennis API

-TT Matchup Stats App for La Familia Discord
+A web application for aggregating and analyzing professional table tennis data.